A scientist in a mask holding what appears to be a slide of a smear sample under a microscope.

 Athlete’s foot

 Athlete’s foot (tinea pedis) can redden or crack the skin and cause itchiness.
-It can usually be effectively treated with creams from a pharmacy.
+It can usually be effectively treated with creams.
 Keeping the feet dry is important with athlete’s foot.

 Tick-borne encephalitis (TBE)

-Tick-borne encephalitis (TBE) is a viral infection transmitted ticks.
+Tick-borne encephalitis (TBE) is a viral infection transmitted by ticks.
+Vaccination offers protection against TBE.

 Warts